 Distribution and Delivery Costs

 The price of petrol and diesel can fluctuate often.
 Suppliers need to respond to these changes in order to cover any increases in delivery costs.
 They are also able to pass on savings to you by grouping together deliveries.
 If possible, it’s recommended to try and order your fuel in plenty of time so that the suppliers can plan their delivery route and group together orders.
 This means they use less fuel and you pay less for delivery.

 Changes in weather conditions can directly affect the cost of delivery.
 Poor weather can mean that deliveries take longer and changes to routes may be needed, resulting in increased petrol/diesel costs and an increase in driver time.

-If you have any additional questions surrounding heating oil prices, please feel free to get in touch and we’ll happily help in any way we can.
+If you have any additional questions surrounding heating oil prices, please get in touch and we will be happy to help in any way that we can.